AMBULANCE • FIRE • POLICE

 (a) To learn if it is safe to leave a room, go to the door and use your hand to check the temperature of the door.
 If it is hot, do not open it.
 Instead, assume that you are trapped in the room.

-(b) If the door is cool, open it a crack, but be ready to close it immediately if there is hot air, smoke or flames outside.
+(b) If the door is cool, open it a crack, but be ready to close it immediately if there is hot air, smoke or flames outside of the door.
 If there are none of these but the hall is hazy, crawl down the hall keeping your nose and mouth covered with whatever you have available.

 (c) If you are trapped in an upstairs room stuff a sheet or bedspread around the door to keep as much smoke out as possible.

 (d) Close as many doors as possible between you and the fire but be sure to stay in a room with windows.
-If the fire is on the floor below or there are clouds of smoke outside, you are better off leaving windows closed.
-Otherwise, open one and hang a bedspread or sheet as a signal.
+If the fire is on the floor below or there are clouds of smoke outside, leave the windows closed.
+Only if it is safe to do so, open a window and hang a bedspread or sheet as a signal that someone is trapped inside.

 (e) Do not jump, unless there is absolutely no other alternative.
 Firefighters will tell you what to do.
 Wait for their help.